LovelyLivPet/Primes/README.md

  ## Building with an IDE.
  Python3 comes equipt with it's own code editor, IDLE.
-In order to edit or copy the code, open the file labelled *primes* with IDLE, or another compatible text-editor like Atom where the file can be edited but not run.
+In order to edit or copy the code, open the file labelled *IdleVersion* with IDLE, or another compatible text-editor like Atom where the file can be edited but not run.

  ## Bugs.